dimforge/ncollide/docs/geometric_queries.md

 ## Single-shape queries
 Geometric queries involving only one shape are exposed through traits.
-Most of them declare several method that achieve similar goals but with different levels of details: from simple boolean tests to complete geometric descriptions of the result.
+Most of them declare several methods that achieve similar goals but with different levels of details: from simple boolean tests to complete geometric descriptions of the results.
 Of course, a general rule is to assume that the less detailed queries are be the fastest to execute.

 ### Point projection
-It is possible to check whether or not a point is inside of a shape, to project it, or compute the distance from a point to a shape.
-Those queries are exposed by the `query::PointQuery` trait:
+It is possible to check whether or not a point is inside of a shape, to project it, or to compute the distance from a point to a shape.
+Those queries are exposed by the `PointQuery` trait:

 | Method | Description |
 |--      | --          |